MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/ibm-containers/mobilefirst-server-using-scripts/index.md

         <div id="collapse-step-foundation-1" class="panel-collapse collapse" role="tabpanel" aria-labelledby="setupCordova">
             <div class="panel-body">
             The <strong>args</strong> folder contains a set of configuration files which contain the arguments that are required to run the scripts.
-Fill in the argument values in the following files:
+Fill in the argument values in the following files:<br/>

               <h4>initenv.properties</h4>
               <ul>
                   <li><strong>BLUEMIX_USER - </strong>Your Bluemix username (email).</li>